Fair Winds and Following Seas

 Winner of The Imison Award 2020 at the BBC Audio Drama Awards, this immensely personal one woman show written by Vicky Foster captured the lasting impact of a real-life experience.

-With a full soundtrack written, composed and performed by us, the piece received multiple airings on BBC Radio 4 and was performed live as part of BBC Contains Strong Language.
+Funded by BBC and Arts Council England we wrote, composed and performed the full soundtrack, with the piece received multiple airings on BBC Radio 4 and was performed live as part of BBC Contains Strong Language.

 Written by Vicky Foster.
 Music by The Broken Orchestra.